 - When you realize how much potential your miraculous body has to provide you with good feels - pleasure, orgasm, sensation - you learn to appreciate it in a whole new way.
 Everyone in our society (maybe even especially chicks) is bombarded everyday with messages telling us how are bodies are inadequate - not slim enough, not strong enough, not lean enough, not the right color, etc. Masturbation is a fantastic way to spend time recognizing some of the positive aspects of your body, and can substantially increase body confidence.

 - Masturbation also eliminates the NEED for a partner to feel pleasure and have an orgasm.
 This is HUGELY empowering and can strengthen perceptions of independence and strength.
 If we have this (inaccurate) idea in our subconscious that having sexual pleasure necessitates another person, we are more likely to compromise our values when attaching to a partner, because we naturally crave that pleasure.
 In other words - we might date an asstard because we figure we're at least having regular orgasms.
 YOU DON'T NEED TO DATE AN ASSTARD TO HAVE REGULAR ORGASMS if you practice masturbation.

 So, if you're looking to improve your sex life, start with these three common mistakes.
 Rectifying them - even if it's not ALL of them, can significantly improve the quality of your sex life.
-And no need to go at it alone, click here to join a badass group of like-minded peeps who share sex & relationship advice and provide non-judgmental support to each other.

 (PS.
 If you're really looking to step your game up - like, you want to have the type of sex life that other people envy - I invite you to check out my [6 Weeks to Your Most Satisfying Sex Life] eCourse)